TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storsimple/problemscopingques-my-device-appears-offline.md

 			"hints": [{
 					"text": "Include output."
 				}, {
-					"text": "Output of "invoke-hcsdiagnostics -scope network" will assist in troubleshooting the issue."
+					"text": "Output of invoke-hcsdiagnostics -scope network will assist in troubleshooting the issue."
 				}
 			]
-		},
+		}
 	]
 }
 ---